inBeat/inbeat-website/content/top-influencers/instagram/fitness/italy/milan/_index.md

 ---
-title: Top 10 Fitness Instagram Influencers In Milan In 2023
+title: Top 10 Fitness Instagram Influencers In Milan In 2024
 description: >-
-  Find top fitness Instagram influencers in Milan in 2023.
-Most popular hashtags: #fitness #milano #personaltrainer #fitnessgirl.
+  Find top fitness Instagram influencers in Milan in 2024.
+Most popular hashtags: #fitness #milano #workout #fitnessgirl.
 platform: Instagram
-hits: 212
+hits: 230
-text_top: Identify the top-rated Instagram influencers on inBeat.
+text_top: Analyze the best Instagram profiles on inBeat.
-text_bottom: inBeat aggregates 212 Instagram influencers like this in Milan, Italy for you to pitch.
+text_bottom: Our search engine has 230 Instagram influencers like this in Milan, Italy for you to collaborate.
 profiles:
   - username: "giacobbe_fragomeni"
     fullname: >-